 The Ryzen 5 1600X is here, and AMD’s affordable processor is just as disruptive as the high-end Ryzen 7 CPUs.
 Hell, maybe even more so.

-While the 8-core-equipped Ryzen 7 series traded blows with Intel’s $1,000 Core i7-6900K for as little as a third of the price, it lagged significantly behind the quad-core Core i7-7700K in many pure gaming workloads.
+While the 8-core-equipped Ryzen 7 series trades blows with Intel’s $1,000 Core i7-6900K for as little as a third of the price, it lags significantly behind the quad-core Core i7-7700K in many pure gaming workloads.
 The Ryzen 5 1600X’s value proposition is much clearer.
-With 6 overclockable cores and 12 threads, its competitor would be the $420 Core i7-6800K in a vacuum—but we don’t live in a vacuum.
-Here in the real world, the 1600X’s $250 price tag puts it toe-to-toe with Intel’s Core i5-7600K, a ferocious gaming chip but one limited to just 4 cores without any hyperthreading.
+With 6 overclockable cores and 12 threads, its competitor would be the $420 Core i7-6800K, in a vacuum—but we don’t live in a vacuum.
+Here in the real world, the 1600X’s $250 price tag puts it toe-to-toe with Intel’s Core i5-7600K, a ferocious gaming chip but one limited to just four cores without any hyperthreading.